11 Habits of Confident People

 3. Trust Your Instincts

-4. Get Out Your Comfort Zone
+4. Get Out of Your Comfort Zone

 6. Be Careful of Your Language